West Australian Football League

-The West Australian Football League (WAFL) is an Australian rules football league based in Perth, Western Australia.
-The league currently consists of ten teams, which play each other in a 20-round season usually lasting from March to September, with the top five teams playing off in a finals series, culminating in a Grand Final.
+The West Australian Football League (WAFL /ˈwɒfəl/ "waffle" or "W-A-F-L") is an Australian rules football league based in Perth, Western Australia.
+The league currently consists of ten teams, which play each other in a 20-round season usually lasting from April to September, with the top five teams playing off in a finals series, culminating in a Grand Final.
 The league also runs reserves, colts (under-19) and women's competitions.

 The WAFL was founded in 1885 as the West Australian Football Association (WAFA), and has undergone a variety of name changes since then, re-adopting its current name in 2001.
-For most of its existence, the league was considered one of the traditional "big three" Australian rules football leagues, along with the Victorian Football League (VFL) and South Australian National Football League (SANFL).
-However, since the introduction of two Western Australia-based clubs into the VFL (later renamed the Australian Football League) – the West Coast Eagles in 1987 and the Fremantle Football Club in 1995 – the popularity and standard of the league has decreased to the point where it is considered a feeder competition to the AFL.
+For most of its existence, the league was considered one of the traditional "big three" Australian rules football leagues, along with the Victorian Football League and South Australian National Football League.
+However, since the introduction of two Western Australia-based clubs into the Victorian Football League (later renamed the Australian Football League) – the West Coast Eagles in 1987 and the Fremantle Dockers in 1995 – the popularity and standard of the league has decreased to the point where it is considered a feeder competition to the Australian Football League.

-Although payments are made to players, it is generally considered to be a semi-professional competition.
-A salary cap of A$200,000 per club is in place.
+Although payments are made to players, it is generally considered to be a semi-professional competition, with a salary cap of A$245,000 per club.
 The league is currently affiliated with the two Western Australia-based AFL clubs.
-Players who are not selected to play with their respective AFL clubs instead play for allocated clubs in the WAFL.
-The competition is governed by the West Australian Football Commission, and based at Subiaco Oval.
+The competition is governed by WA Football.

 Clubs

+The West Australian Football League operates on a single table system, with no divisions, conferences nor promotion and relegation from other leagues.